loader

 Directions

-From Tarcento, follow SR646 towards Uccea until you reach the hamlet of Pradielis after about 10km.
+From Tarcento, follow the SR646 towards Uccea until you reach the hamlet of Pradielis after about 10 km.

 Parking

-Present several free and unattended parking lots along the road and in the village.
+Several free and unattended parking areas are available along the road and in the village.

 Coordinates